 - Engage with the partnerships team.
 They will ask to review the required information below, help you establish data vendor account credentials and, in some cases, determine the structure of a commercial agreement (i.e. for 3rd party data providers).
 Prior to reaching out to the partnerships team, familiarize yourself with the MediaMath Audience Data Policy and server-to-server data delivery requirements.

 - Deploy MediaMath provided sync tag.
 For cookie-based data onboarding: MediaMath and the data provider must sync identifiers to allow for use of user data keyed to the consumer’s identity.
 This is an asynchronous process set up by MediaMath so that the data provider can refer to a user by their MediaMath Unique User ID (MM UUID).
-NOTE: For mobile advertising IDs (MAIDs), there is no syncing process required and the MAIDs can be provided directly to MediaMath, provided the correct declaration within the file header.
+NOTE: For 1P IDs, mobile advertising IDs (MAIDs) and Connected TV devices, there is no syncing process required and the device advertising IDs can be provided directly to MediaMath, provided the correct declaration within the file header.

 - Deliver a sample file.
 Upload a sample file via SFTP for approval.
 Once vetted, the partnerships team will update your account your account for data delivery to MediaMath.

 - Access the MediaMath API.
 Reach out to MediaMath Support to gain API access for your organization.
 Using the data account credentials provided by the partnerships team & API client ID and secret provided by MediaMath Support, begin your integration development and testing.

 - Describe your data: